glm-tools/pyglmnet/paper/paper.md

 | Tikhonov           |    x       |                |               |                 |               |         |                 |

 Pyglmnet implements the algorithm described in [Friedman, J., Hastie, T., & Tibshirani, R. (2010)](https://web.stanford.edu/~hastie/Papers/ESLII.pdf) and the accompanying popular R package [glmnet].
-As opposed to [glmnet-python] or [glmnet_python], which are wrappers around this package, pyglmnet is written in pure Python and runs on Python 3.5+.
+As opposed to [python-glmnet] or [glmnet_python], which are wrappers around this package, pyglmnet is written in pure Python and runs on Python 3.5+.
 The implementation is compatible with the existing data science ecosystem.
 Pyglmnet's API is designed to be compatible with scikit-learn [@sklearn_api].
 Thus, it is possible to do: